nihathrael/enumset_benchmark/README.md

 # Results

-These are the results on my machine (Windows 11, AMD Ryzen 7 2700X with 8 cores, 16GB RAM, SSD):
+These are the results on my machine (Oracle OpenJDK 21, Windows 11, AMD Ryzen 7 2700X with 8 cores, 16GB RAM, SSD):

 ```
 Benchmark                                Mode  Cnt           Score          Error  Units